To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 In most cases, you must sign up for pet insurance, and the insurance company’s dog wellness plan is offered as an optional add-on.
 Unfortunately, not all insurance companies offer this add-on option.
 We hope to see more companies offering wellness plans in the future in addition to offering them as stand-alone plans.

-Note: One of our top-ranked pet insurance companies (Pets Best) is reviewed first and then companies are listed in alphabetical order below.
+Note: We first review one of our top-ranked pet insurance companies (Pets Best) and then list other companies alphabetically.

 We want to point out the benefits and features of this plan first as a wellness add-on to an excellent pet insurance product, since Pets Best is one of our top-ranked pet insurance companies.

-Pets Best has 2 choices for more typical add-on wellness or routine care plan, EssentialWellness and BestWellness.
-These wellness plans are add-ons to the health insurance product and covers many different services and treatments.
-However, there’s a per item limit (unlike Embrace, where you only have an annual cap for all services).
+Pets Best has 2 choices for typical add-on wellness or routine care plans, EssentialWellness and BestWellness.
+These wellness plans are add-ons to the health insurance product and cover many different services and treatments.
+However, there’s a per-item limit (unlike Embrace, which has an annual cap for all services).

 You can only add the wellness plan within 30 days of enrolling in its pet veterinary insurance program or at its annual renewal.
-With Pets Best, you pay $14-30 per month (price depends on which plan your choose and the state you live in), but it’s based on a per item basis (i.e. annual exam is covered for $50, vaccinations are $80, etc.).
+With Pets Best, you pay $14-30 per month (price depends on which plan your choose and the state you live in), but it’s based on a per item basis (i.e., annual exam is covered for $50, heartworm prevention is $30, etc.).

 |Price Per Month||$16 ($14 in Washington)||$26 ($30 in Washington)|

 |Spay/Neuter - Teeth Cleaning||$0||$150|